Robots.txt contains instructions for search engine bots.

 User-agents are the search engine robots that the file is meant for.

-There are many user-agents, but the most popular ones are:
+The most popular ones are:

 - Google: Googlebot